mrlonis/maven-spotless-hooks/docs/TROUBLESHOOTING.md

 This will set up a profile called `github` that will disable the `spotless` plugin.
 You can then run the following command to disable `spotless`: `mvn clean verify -P github`

-### 💡 Use Cases
+### 💡 Use Cases for Disabling Spotless

 This is often needed if the CI/CD pipeline is a 2-phase or 2-job process.
-This often has impacted me with projects that are strictly JAR releases instead of full Spring Boot applications that get deployed out.
+This often has impacted projects that publish JARs instead of full Spring Boot applications that get deployed out to the cloud.

 ### 🎍 Bamboo Example